John James Hackett: more than a passing acquaintance

 They had been part of a little Darwin scene that included Chris, a friend of mine from university days and John James (JJ) Hackett, son of Dr Earle Hackett, then deputy chairman of the ABC.
 You’re welcome to stay at my folks’ place in Adelaide until you get sorted out, JJ said.
 So a version of the scene re-established itself at the Hackett house in genteel Medindie.

 Chris was there and among the other travellers was Steve, a tall, tanned, golden-blond Yorkshireman with an impressive horseshoe moustache and Bud, a curly haired surfer dude from Long Beach, California.
-And the brother of Supertramp’s keyboard player Roger Hodgson was there too.
+And Nick, the brother of Supertramp’s keyboard player Roger Hodgson was there too.
 ‘Crime of the Century’ seemed to always be on the turntable.
 JJ was a most genial host—always ready with a smile—and the atmosphere was relaxed and friendly.
 I guess everyone was just grateful to be safely out of the disaster zone—and in truth it would have been hard to imagine a nicer place to wash up.